October 11, 2021

 The convergence of proteomics with other data sets will further change the course of disease treatment.
 By more deeply exploring biology’s “machinery” and all of its variation — a new gateway to insights human health and disease will be opened.

 Chronic diseases like neurodegenerative disorders are extremely difficult to treat in part because of how they present: by the time symptoms surface, the damage is already irreversible.
 But new insights into the proteome could lead to earlier opportunities to intervene, perhaps even with existing therapies.

 In cancer, the heterogeneity of disease has long prevented one-size-fits-all therapeutic approaches.
 But we’re on our way to understanding the specific biological pathways to target for specific cancers in specific patients, which will lead to novel, curative approaches.

-Dago is the Global Strategy Director for the Pharma Solutions division of IFF.
-In this role, Dago leads the creation of the strategies and the strategic plans to ensure executional alignment with the vision of the business, to achieve sustainable, long-term growth.
-Dago also leads the global strategic marketing and business development team to coordinate and guide segment-specific strategies with the overall business strategy.
-Throughout his career, Dago has taken on many roles in developing market-driven strategies, cultivating extensive expertise in product, field, and strategic marketing, as well as in commercial and business development, including international sales roles.
-Dago has a degree in chemical engineering from the National University of Colombia and an International MBA from the Moore School of Business, at the University of South Carolina.
+Dago Caceres is the global strategy director for IFF Pharma Solutions.
+In this role, Dago leads the global strategic marketing and business development team to coordinate and align segment-specific strategies with the overall vision of the business to achieve sustainable, long-term growth.
+Dago has extensive experience working with chemical and science-driven companies, including FMC BioPolymer, Dow Chemical, and DuPont.
+Dago has a degree in chemical engineering from the National University of Colombia and an international MBA from the Moore Schools of Business at the University of South Carolina.